JSFernandes/dev-slang/README.md

 # What is this repo about?

 As a software developer, when you are working with machines, you don't have to talk to them (normally).
 However there are times when you need to talk to a human colleague about the code you just created, it is then when sometimes it becomes difficult or confusing how to pronounce symbols such as `[`, `;`, `~`...
-This repo will try to collect all these characters and symbols for humans and the proper way to pronounce them in English and Spanish.
+This repo will try to collect all these characters and symbols for humans and the proper way to pronounce them in English and Portuguese.

 # Symbols